SENIOR PORTRAITS · COMPLETE GUIDE

 Session length is typically 60 to 90 minutes for most senior portrait sessions.
 The first five or ten minutes are always the warmest-up period — I'm showing you the location, giving you a sense of where we're going, and letting you get comfortable in the space before I start shooting in earnest.
 By the time we're fifteen minutes in, most seniors have found their rhythm.
 For a deeper look at pacing and what to expect moment to moment, the how long does a portrait session take guide walks through a typical session timeline.

 My directing style is low-key and conversational.
 I am not a “put your chin here, tilt your head there, now smile” photographer — that approach produces portraits that look like senior pictures from 1994, not from a photographer who cares about capturing an actual person.
 I give prompts that produce genuine movement and expression: walk toward me and tell me something funny, lean against that wall and look toward the water, run your hand through your hair and look back over your shoulder.
 These aren't poses — they're directions toward authentic moments.
 The best images almost always come from between the directed shots, when the senior relaxes and just exists in the space.
+For seniors worried they won't know what to do with their hands or how to stand, the dedicated posing playbook built for seniors who aren't models is worth scanning the night before.
+Guys looking for male-specific pose direction should read the poses guide for guys, and any senior planning to bring sport gear, an instrument, a pet, or their first car should read the senior portrait props guide before our planning call.

 Wardrobe management during the session is simple — we designate a car or a bag as the changing station and move between outfits at natural transition points in the location walk.
 I time the wardrobe changes so they don't eat into the best light windows.